 Sodium Methyl Cocyl Taurate

+Some SLS-free toothpastes use Sodium Methyl Cocyl Taurate instead of Sodium Lauryl Sulfate.
 Manufacturers consider this ingredient to be milder and less irritating; however, it is still a synthetic surfactant.

-Also, if you are looking for a toothpaste without palm oil, you will want to avoid both SLS and Sodium Methyl Cocyl Taurate.
+If you are looking for a toothpaste without palm oil, you will want to avoid both SLS and Sodium Methyl Cocyl Taurate.

 According to the International Palm Oil Free Certification Accreditation Programme, like Sodium Lauryl Sulfate, Sodium Methyl Cocoyl Taurate is considered a palm oil derivative.

 There are many uses for palm oil.
 Manufacturers use it in a multitude of ways, under hundreds of names.
 It’s a versatile oil.
 In toothpaste, manufacturers use surfactants and foaming agents to clean.
 They also use humectants to retain moisture.

 Many self-care products that are free from palm oil use coconut instead.
 However, if you see coconut on the label, it can still contain palm oil.
 Once you learn how to find products without palm oil and the names for palm oil, it gets much easier.
 Be loyal to products when you learn they are palm oil free.

 You can choose to make your own toothpaste without palm oil as well.
 There are many homemade toothpaste recipes you can use.
 Most of them use baking soda and essential oils.

 - Baking soda